Ompawar8602/Bluetooth-Based-Secure-Locker-System-with-Access-Logging/README.md

 ## 🧱 Hardware Architecture

-The system is built around the **NXP LPC2148**, a 32-bit ARM7TDMI-S microcontroller running at 60 MHz (from a 12 MHz crystal through the on-chip PLL).
-All peripherals are wired to two of its GPIO ports (Port 0 and Port 1), grouped below by function.
+Built around the **NXP LPC2148**, a 32-bit ARM7 microcontroller running at 60 MHz.
+All components connect to it through GPIO pins, each playing a specific role.

-**Power Stage**
-A 12V DC adapter feeds a 7805 regulator to produce a stable 5V rail, which is then stepped down further to 3.3V for the LPC2148 and all logic-level peripherals.
-This two-stage regulation keeps the microcontroller and sensitive digital components isolated from noise on the raw 12V input.

-**Communication Interfaces**
+**Key Points:**

+- ⚡ **Power Supply** — 12V DC input → stepped down to 5V (7805 regulator) → further stepped down to 3.3V for the microcontroller, protecting it from voltage noise/spikes.

-- **UART0** connects to a PC via a USB-to-TTL converter, used purely for streaming the real-time, timestamped access log to a laptop terminal.
+- 📡 **UART0** — Streams a live, timestamped log of all system activity to a PC for real-time monitoring.

-- **UART1** connects to the HC-05 Bluetooth module, which receives the Level-1 password wirelessly from a phone.
+- 📶 **UART1** — Connects to the HC-05 Bluetooth module, receiving the wireless Level-1 password from a phone.

-- **I2C0** connects to the AT24C256 EEPROM, where both passwords and system settings are stored so they survive power loss.
+- 💾 **I2C0** — Connects to an EEPROM chip that stores both passwords permanently, so they survive power loss.

-**Input Devices**
-- A 4×4 matrix keypad (8 GPIO lines: 4 rows, 4 columns) is used for Level-2 password entry and for navigating the admin menu.
+- 🔢 **4×4 Keypad** — Used for entering the Level-2 password and navigating the admin menu.

-- A tamper switch, wired to a single GPIO pin, detects unauthorized physical access to the enclosure.
+- 🛡️ **Tamper Switch** — Detects unauthorized physical access to the enclosure.
-- A dedicated admin push-button is wired to an external interrupt pin (EINT2), so it can instantly interrupt normal operation and open the admin menu.

-**Output Devices**
-- A 16×2 character LCD (driven in 4-bit mode over 6 GPIO lines) displays live system status, prompts, and alerts.
+- 🧑‍💻 **Admin Button** — Instantly opens a settings menu (change passwords, set time, etc.) via a dedicated interrupt.

+- 🖥️ **16×2 LCD** — Displays live status: welcome message, prompts, success/failure, and alerts.

-- A DC motor, driven through an L293D H-bridge, physically locks and unlocks the locker.
+- ⚙️ **DC Motor (via L293D)** — Physically locks and unlocks the locker.
-- A buzzer provides audible feedback for tamper alerts, access denial, and alarm triggers.
-- Optional status LEDs can be added on spare GPIO pins for a visual "locked/unlocked" indicator.

-**Design Rationale**
-Splitting authentication across two physically separate channels (Bluetooth over UART1, keypad over GPIO) means an attacker would need to compromise both a wireless connection and physical proximity to gain access — this is the core security principle behind the two-factor design.
-All events, whether successful or not, are logged with an RTC timestamp so there's always an audit trail of who accessed the locker and when.
+- 🔊 **Buzzer** — Sounds alerts for tampering, wrong passwords, or alarms.

+**Why This Design:**
+- Two separate unlock methods (wireless + physical) mean an intruder needs both to break in — not just one.
+- Every action is timestamped, so there's always a clear record of who accessed the locker and when.

 ---